ioccc-src/winner/1998/README.md

 had a chance: test your program, fix it and submit it next year!

 This year we awarded some outstanding entries.
-We recommend that you look at all of the winners.
-The list of winners is a bit too long to say something about every winner.
+We recommend that you look at all of the winning enties.
+The list of winning entries is a bit too long to say something about every entry.
 On the other hand a partial mention of a few is in order:

 - Audiences were very impressed with the Best of Show entry.